nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/predict/docker_container/README.md

-# NuScenes Prediction Challenge Docker Submission Process
+# nuScenes Prediction Challenge Docker Submission Process

 We will ask at least the top five teams ranked on the leader board to submit their code to us so we can evaluate their model on the private test set.
 To ensure reproducibility, we will run their code